 "We're just watching like everybody else."

 Kristen Keller, Atari spokeswoman

 Atari, which has changed ownership several times over the years, claimed to have no "corporate knowledge" of the landfill.
-The New York Times in September 1983 said that the company dumped 14 trucks' worth of video game cartridges in the landfill.
+The New York Times in September 1983 said the company dumped 14 trucks' worth of video game cartridges into the landfill.

 Incorporated in 1972, Atari is widely credited with popularizing video games in the U.S. The company also played a major role in the 1983 video game crash.
 Following Atari's demise, video games were largely marginalized in the U.S. until the release of the Nintendo Entertainment System (pictured) in 1985.